sulibo/sulibo.github.io/_posts/2020-07-20-kalman_filter.markdown

 Kalman fiter is one of the most important and widely used estimation algorithms.
 When taking the [Self-Driving Cars](https://www.coursera.org/specializations/self-driving-cars) courses on [Coursera](https://www.coursera.org), I find the introduction of the Kalman filter in the course a bit brief.
 So I decided to write this post to provide more information on it.
 <!--more-->

 From a control perspective, the Kalman filter is similar to a state observer.
-It uses both prediction and the measurement to provide an optimal estimate of the states amid the uncertainties/sensors in the model and measurements.
+It uses both prediction and the measurement to provide an optimal estimate of the states amid the uncertainties/noises in the model and measurements.

 # State Observer
 Let us start with a short introduction to state observer.
-For a dynamical system, it is not always to obtain information on all state variables in practice.
+For a dynamical system, it is not always possible to obtain information on all state variables in practice.
 In this case, a state observer is designed to estimate the states of the system and then will be used for control design.

 Consider a linear time invariant system, represented in the state space form as below